 Laminated glass must be fabricated with the coating out, away from the PVB interlayer, to preserve the high reflectivity.
 The coating could, physically, be laminated with the coating touching the interlayer if needed, but there would be some decrease in reflectivity and an increase in transmission.
+Note that Laminating can change the optics, and hence the Observation and Masking Ratios.
+Laminating with the coating against the interlayer would have a "wetting" effect which would reduce the reflectivity and increase the visible transmission.

 Impact testing should be repeated to ensure correct adhesion and preservation of the safety fracture properties of laminated glass.